 Some breeches of confidentiality in the past year have been newsworthy.
-Information leaks regarding celebrities such as Britney Spears and Gov. Arnold Schwarzenegger came to light, and several nurses and other health care employees were fired from such places as UCLA Medical Center for breeches of confidentiality.
+Information leaks regarding celebrities such as Britney Spears and Gov. Arnold Schwarzenegger came to light.
+As such several nurses and other healthcare employees were fired from such places as UCLA Medical Center for breeches of confidentiality.

 Some of those who were disciplined or fired did nothing more than access medical records.
 The point being, however, is “the need to know.”
 If you have no need to know anything about a patient in your facility in relationship to your job, then you have no need to be accessing the medical records.